arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 }
 {% endhighlight %}

+I'm sure you could easily write a custom implementation of pair of integers, may be storing the 2 integer values in 2 class fields.
+The challenge is: implement one, but use no variable and no class field.
+Only rely on functions.

 # Hint #1

-The pair must retain the 2 integer values, somehow or other.
-And in order to store a value you need a variable, a class field or a property, don't you?
+Somehow or other, the pair must retain the 2 integer values.
+In order to store a value you need a variable, a class field or a property, don't you?
 Actually, there are other means for storing a value and retrieving it later.
 You could use functions.
-Follow this example, it might give you a suggestion.
-Take this function:
+The following example might give you a suggestion.
+Let's start from this function:

 {% highlight csharp%}
-Func<string> revealSecret = delegate(string message)
+Func<string> revealSecret = delegate(string message) {
-     {
     return $"My name is James Bond and I tell you: {messagge}";
 };
 {% endhighlight %}

 or, with a lambda: